New address: 24 Farnsworth Street, Boston, MA 02210-1409.

 The focus of this project is to help congregational leaders and Unitarian Universalist Association staff understand where we are now and what we need to be well-equipped to meet the ministry needs of people seeking a liberal religious home in the 21st century.

-All survey respondents were invited (at the close of the survey) to indicate interest in being part of the focus group conversations, which will begin in December and continue through April, 2014.
+All survey respondents were invited (at the close of the survey) to indicate interest in being part of a Sharing Circle conversation, which will begin in April and continue through June 2014.
 Participants will be randomly selected from those who indicated interest.
 Focus groups will largely be conducted virtually through group teleconferences and video conferences.
 The purpose of these focus groups is to delve more deeply into the big questions raised by the preliminary survey results.

 In addition, we will be hosting Facebook groups discussions and Tweet chats for anyone who's interested, whether or not you participated in the survey.
 More information about this will be posted here and on Facebook and Twitter soon.